eoos-systems/eoos-project-if-win32/README.md

 ###### 1.3.1.
 Build and Installation for Developing on EOOS

-Run CMD in *Run as administrator* mode to be able to install EOOS on Windows and execute the commade below.
+Run CMD in *Run as administrator* mode to be able to install EOOS on Windows and execute the commads below.

 ```
 C:\REPOSITORY\EOOS> mkdir build